Boolean approximate counting CSPs with weak conservativity, and implications for ferromagnetic two-spin: Two-spin

 If $b<a$, then \eqref{eq:F01} implies that $c<d$.
 But multiplying these two inequalities yields $bc < ad$, contradicting the assumption that $f$ is non-lsm.

 Thus the only case to consider is

 which together with \eqref{eq:F10} implies

 We distinguish two subcases. \begin{enumerate} \item Suppose that equality holds in both \eqref{eq:F01} and \eqref{eq:F10}.
 Then, by adding or subtracting the two equations, we find $a=d$ and $b=c$.
-Thus, $f$ is an antiferromagnetic Ising function and, by \cite[Theorem 3]{goldberg_computational_2003}, $\NCSP(f)$ does not have an FPRAS unless $\NP=\RP$.
+Since $f$ is nontrivial, $b\neq 0$, so let $f':=\frac{1}{b}\cdot f$.
+As constant factors can be absorbed into AP-reductions, we have $\NCSP(f) =_{AP} \NCSP(f')$.
+Now, $f'$ is an antiferromagnetic Ising function and, by \cite[Theorem 3]{goldberg_computational_2003}, $\NCSP(f')$ does not have an FPRAS unless $\NP=\RP$.

 \item We may now assume that at least one of \eqref{eq:F01} and \eqref{eq:F10} is a strict inequality.
 If \eqref{eq:F01} is strict, let $\upf(x) := \sum_y f(y,x)$, which satisfies $\upf(0)=a+c<b+d=\upf(1)$.
 Otherwise, \eqref{eq:F10} is strict, so $\upf(x) := \sum_y f(x,y)$ satisfies $\upf(0)=a+b<c+d=\upf(1)$.
 In either case, $\upf$ is a strictly increasing unary function in $\ang{f}$.
 It is also permissive as \eqref{eq:a_leq_d}, \eqref{eq:d_lt_b} and \eqref{eq:a_lt_c}, together with nonnegativity of all values, imply that $(a+b)$ and $(a+c)$ are both strictly positive.
 By Lemma~\ref{lem:clone_csp}, $\NCSP(f,\upf) \leq_{AP} \NCSP(f)$.